Ready to discover epic things to do in Death Valley National Park? Incredible sunrises, salt flats and scenic drives await.

 See the Skidding Stones at Racetrack Playa

-They’re called the sailing stones, and how they manage to move is superbly mysterious.
-Scientists have been studying them since the early 1900s to figure out this phenomenon, and it seems that in 2014 they finally sorted it out.
+They’re called the sailing stones and how they manage to move was kind of a mystery.
+Scientists have been studying them since the early 1900s to figure out this phenomenon, and it seems that in 2014 they finally sorted it out, attributing the movement of the stones to a unique interplay between ice, water and wind.

 Driving the 27 miles over the unpaved road in a high-clearance 4×4 is a small price to pay to see the Racetrack and its slow-motion racers.